bens4lsu/theskinny-publish/Content/blog2/coffee-0-for-3.md

 I'm having the damnedest time making a decent pot of coffee at my house.

 Sunday morning, I woke up early.
 Mrs. theskinnyonbenny was out of town, so I had the house to myself.
 I decided to make a pot of coffee.

-<span class="spanEndPreview">&nbsp;</span><br /><br />Our coffee maker is one of those that keeps a pot's worth of water hot, so that you don't have to wait the couple of minutes to heat the water that you put in.
+Our coffee maker is one of those that keeps a pot's worth of water hot, so that you don't have to wait the couple of minutes to heat the water that you put in.
 For sure, a good feature on a pot that you use every day.
 But maybe not on a maker that you haven't used in three weeks.

 The first pot I tried was a failure.
 The preceding three weeks of keeping the water warm had evaporated my reserve, so that all I got was a trickle of really thick, sludgy coffee.
 It wasn't enough for a cup full, but it wouldn't have been drinkable had there been enough anyway.